 Instead of leaving your business vulnerable to risk, we recommend taking steps now to protect yourself against commercial crime.
+But does business insurance cover theft?
+It depends on your policy.
 We typically recommend business insurance coverage that includes protection against:

 In addition to preparing for a burglary with business insurance, there are also steps you can take to better protect your company against theft or break-ins altogether.
 A study from the University of North Carolina, Charlotte found that 60 percent of admitted or convicted thieves reported they would find an alternative target to burglarize if a monitored business burglar alarm was present on the property.
 Likewise, visible security measures, such as surveillance cameras, were also more likely to deter would-be thieves.

 Of course, sometimes businesses are not breached from the outside at all.
 Often, burglaries are an inside job.
-Statistics show that U.S. employers collectively lose approximately $50 billion per year to employee theft.
+Business burglary statistics show that U.S. employers collectively lose approximately $50 billion per year to employee theft.
 Be sure to always thoroughly vet the employees you hire with a proper background check.

 In summary, we’ve covered the following things:

 Zuma offers commercial insurance solutions designed to save your business time and money when searching for the right coverage to meet your unique needs.
 If you need help securing your company against business burglary, theft, and vandalism, contact our team today for a free quote.
 We look forward to serving you soon.